 - Environmental Litigation

 18-Wheeler and Truck Accident Lawyers in Texas

-Commercial vehicles, such as 18-wheelers, cause some of the most devastating collisions on our nation’s roads.
-These collisions can be caused by a driver who is over-tired or under-trained, or by his employer’s failure to make sure that the trucks in its fleet get the proper maintenance.
+Commercial vehicles such as 18-wheelers cause some of the most devastating collisions on our nation’s roads.
+These collisions can be caused by truck drivers who are over-tired or under-trained, or by employers failing to make sure that the trucks in their fleet get the proper maintenance.
 Our Houston truck accident attorneys have consistently secured excellent recoveries for our clients through aggressive and smart lawyering.

-A collision between an 18-wheeler and a passenger vehicle or another truck is likely to cause serious injuries or death.
-Each year in the U.S., there are more than 400,000 accidents involving large trucks, including commercial box trucks, flat-bed trucks, and tractor-trailer trucks.
+A collision between an 18-wheeler and a passenger vehicle or another truck is likely to cause serious injuries or even death.
+Every year in the U.S., there are more than 400,000 accidents involving large trucks, including commercial box trucks, flat-bed trucks, and tractor-trailer trucks.

 “Eleven states account for 51 percent of the combination trucks involved in fatal crashes, and ten states account for 52 percent of the single-unit trucks involved in fatal crashes.
 Texas had more combination trucks involved in fatal crashes than any other state.”

 When large trucks are involved in crashes with other vehicles, passengers of other vehicles are killed four times as often as those in the trucks:

 “The maximum injury level of all people in the vehicle varies greatly between large trucks and other vehicles.
 The “no injury” category is more than three times as likely to be seen among large trucks (52%) as opposed to other vehicles (17%) … The percent of vehicles where someone was killed is more than four times as high in other vehicles (7.4%) as compared to large trucks (1.6%).”